-- 6.1 The main indicator used to assess the success of the actions detailed within this Action Plan will be future housing delivery and HDT performance.
-The earliest this performance will be apparent will be when the current reporting year's housing delivery figures from March 2019 to April 2020 are published and used to calculate the HDT result for 2020.
-The reason for this is that, as a result of the delay to the publication of the HDT results for 2018, and the subsequent 6-month timescale allowed to produce an action plan, this Action Plan will be published after the 2018-2019 reporting year has passed.
-As a result, the actions within this Action Plan will have no influence over the HDT results for 2019. - 6.2 A full review and analysis of the Action Plan will still occur following the publication of the next round of HDT results as, based on current monitoring, it is considered likely that the Council will need to prepare a further action plan next year.
-Further steps or amendments to existing actions will be considered as part of any future action plan.
+- 6.1 The main indicator used to assess the success of the actions detailed within this Action Plan will be future housing delivery and housing delivery test performance. - 6.2 A full review and analysis of the Action Plan will still occur following the publication of the next round of HDT results as, based on current monitoring, it is considered likely that the Council will need to prepare a further action plan next year.
+Further steps or amendments to existing actions will be considered as part of any future action plan. - 6.3 The HDT is expected to be published annually by the Government based on statistics provided by local authorities.

-7 Monitoring of the Action Plan

-7.1 The HDT is expected to be published annually by the Government based on statistics provided by local authorities.
 If required to prepare an action plan in the future, i.e. due to housing delivery falling below 95% in any future HDT results, this future action plan will need to reflect on progress towards the actions listed above.

-8 Appendices
+7 Appendices